To the heart of the wild

 We will be sending out a recording of the webinar to everyone who registers, so even if you can’t make the live event, please still sign up in order to receive a copy of the recording.

 “Do you long to be in the right place, at the right time, for all time?”Mac Macartney

-Joey is one of the founding members and elders of Embercombe, he is one of it’s story holders and fire keepers – at a time where story, that which ties together the past and the future, is one of the most important things we hold responsibility for as humans.
-Joey’s relationship to Embercombe is itself a committed action in seeking out the changes that will bring about the world that we long for.
+Joey is one of the founding members and elders of Embercombe.
+He is one of Embercombe’s story holders and fire keepers – at a time when story, that which ties together the past and the future, is one of the most important things we hold responsibility for as humans.
+He has been involved in offering The Journey and The Hearth since their inception.
+Joey’s relationship to Embercombe is an expression of his commitment to action and his desire to inspire and support changes that will bring about the world we long for.
 Tending the land as a source of inspiration and nourishment for all, he holds the great mystery of history, healing and the magical beauty of life.

 Stephan is a host and fire-tender, led by a deep love and fascination for humans and an insatiable curiosity for the mystery of life.
 He finds fulfillment in creating graceful situations in which people soften and open.
 He is interested in peace as a verb and conflict as a teacher.
 He trained as a nature connection facilitator, in constellation work, process work and deep democracy.
 He has been involved in many of Embercombe’s core activities since 2013.
 After living in England for 5 years, he returned to his homeland in the Black Forest, together with his wife and daughter, seeking to live like an adult in the place that raised him.

 Be prepared to go beyond your current experience of life, of yourself, and enjoy the ride.
 Re-connect with your self in Nature, re-wild yourself!

 The Descent builds on the Journey experience and takes it much further and deeper.